AshleyLab/react_programming_starter/README.md

 # Getting Started
-Follow the instructions below to download and run the project.
+Follow the instructions below to download/install dependencies and run the project.

 ## Installation
 Install <a href="https://git-scm.com/downloads">git</a>